wp-plugins/hotspots/readme.txt

 **What is device pixel ratio?**

 The device pixel ratio is the ratio between logical pixels and physical pixels (for websites that is the display device pixel density compared with CSS pixels).
 For instance, the iPhone 4 and iPhone 4S reports a device pixel ratio of 2, because the physical linear resolution is double the logical resolution (physical resolution: 960 x 640 and logical resolution: 480 x 320).
 A higher device pixel ratio means a higher quality display (effectively more dots per inch on the display screen).
+Note your website will likely appear differently if a device has different pixel ratio (device pixels compared to web page CSS pixels).
+Images may be better or less quality, text may be larger or smaller, images may be different size widths and heights etc...

 **How do I view the heat maps for different devices**

 If you have heat map data with various device pixel ratios, then you can use the actual device or find a device emulator to view the the heat maps.
 There are also options to ignore the device pixel ratio, ignore the zoom level and to ignore the width, but these options will not provide accurate heat map results.

+**How do I view the heat maps for different device pixel ratios?**

+The device pixel ratio is dependant on your display device pixels per inch.
+The best way to view the heat maps for different devices is to use the actual devices itself.
+You can also try using device emulators (Android > http://developer.android.com/tools/help/emulator.html) or using an online service like https://www.manymo.com/.

+Sometimes you can view the heat map for a different device pixel ratio by modifying the zoom level.
+For example a device pixel ration of 2:1 and zoom level of 200% for width 800px can be achieved on a 1600px monitor with a device pixel ratio of 1:1 by increasing the zoom level to 200%;

 ** Do I have to resize the window to the exact width?**